SkelegonDK/brutal/src/content/blog/blogpost-3.md

 ---
-title: Brandshare Video
+title: Automated Video
-description: Create videos in a matter of minutes with Brandshare.
+description: Create videos in a matter of minutes with MoviePy.
 pubDate: "2023-01-14"
 author: Manuel Thomsen
 tags: